+exchanges.
+Foreign securities may be denominated in the U.S. dollar or other currencies.
 The Fund's principal investments include the following types of securities and other financial instruments:

-- Equity securities of small and mid-sized companies.
+- Equity securities of mid-sized companies.
 The Fund may invest in any security that represents equity ownership in a company.
 Equity securities in which the Fund may invest include common stocks, preferred stocks, equity interests in trusts (including real estate investment trusts ("REITs") and privately offered trusts), partnerships, joint ventures, limited liability companies and vehicles with similar legal structures, and other instruments with similar economic characteristics.
-The Fund considers equity securities to include warrants, rights offerings, convertible securities, and other investments that are convertible or exercisable into the equity securities described above. - Foreign companies whose securities may be traded on U.S. or non-U.S. securities exchanges, may be denominated in the U.S. dollar or other currencies, and may include American Depositary Receipts ("ADRs").
-Although the Fund is not required to hedge its exposure to any currency, it may choose to do so.
-The Fund may invest up to 15% of its net assets in securities of foreign companies that are traded primarily on securities markets or exchanges located in emerging market countries. - Growth companies that the Fund's portfolio management team believes exhibit faster-than-average gains in earnings and have the potential to continue profit growth at a high level. - Value companies that the Fund's portfolio management team believes to be undervalued according to certain financial measurements of intrinsic worth or business prospects and to have the potential for capital appreciation.
+The Fund considers equity securities to include warrants, rights offerings, convertible securities, and other investments that are convertible or exercisable into the equity securities described above. - Mid-sized companies having a market capitalization at the time of purchase that falls within the market capitalization range of companies in the Russell Midcap® Index. - Value companies that the Fund's portfolio management team believes to be undervalued according to certain financial measurements of intrinsic worth or business prospects and to have the potential for capital appreciation.